Admissions

 If you feel like timpani is one of your strongest percussion instruments, you can prepare a timpani etude/solo in addition to snare and mallets.

-INSTRUMENTAL MUSIC: CLASSICAL GUITAR
+CLASSICAL GUITAR Majors

 • Perform a published classical guitar piece that best represents the student’s current ability.